Insertion Based Sequence Generation with Learnable Order Dynamics

 \subsection{Small Molecule Generation}

-\paragraph{Dataset.} We train all the models on the SAFE dataset \cite{noutahi2024gotta}, which consists of molecules from ZINC \citep{irwin2012zinc} and UniChem \citep{chambers2013unichem}.
+\looseness=-1 \xhdr{Setup.} We train all the models on the SAFE dataset \cite{noutahi2024gotta}, which consists of molecules from ZINC \citep{irwin2012zinc} and UniChem \citep{chambersUniChemUnifiedChemical2013}.
 Following \citet{lee2025genmol}, we train for 50k steps with a global batch size of 2048.
 Based on the results of the graph traversal experiments, we fix the unmasking rate $b_\unmask^\phi=b_\unmask^\theta=1$ and only keep the target insertion rate $b_\ins^\phi$ trainable.
-We evaluate on \denovo{} generation by sampling 1000 molecules unconditionally from the trained models and compute the metrics of \textbf{validity}, \textbf{uniqueness}, \textbf{diversity}, and \textbf{quality}. \Cref{tab:molgen_denovo_results} shows the results, and we provide a detailed analysis below. \begin{itemize}[leftmargin=0pt,topsep=1.5pt,partopsep=1pt,label={}] \item \textbf{{Fixed window vs. variable length}}: For MDM, following \citet{lee2025genmol} we sample the lengths of the mask chunks from the ZINC250k distribution even for \denovo{} generation.
-However, for FlexMDM and LFlexMDM, we perform completely unconstrained generation starting from a blank canvas.
-This highlights the advantage of working with a variable-length model. \item \textbf{{Diversity-quality trade-off}}: As seen in \cref{tab:molgen_denovo_results}, LFlexMDM shows improvement in validity and quality over FlexMDM, with a slight decrease in diversity.
-Indeed, this duality is expected because learning structurally good generation orders intuitively corresponds to reducing the randomness. \Cref{fig:molgen_analysis} (right) shows the plot of quality/validity vs. diversity as we vary the nucleus sampling $p$ cut-off (\Cref{alg:lflexmdm_sampling} line 25).
-We observe that LFlexMDM improves significantly in quality ($\tilde{}$ 50\% vs 60\%) we reduce the randomness (lower $p$ values) in the sampling process.
-In the same vein, uniqueness drops slightly, but validity improves, when we employ confidence-based position selection during decoding (lines 20-23), as opposed to sampling uniformly from eligible positions (line 18), making decoding more greedy. \item \textbf{{Effect of inference budget}}: Next we fix the sampling parameters to their respective best values and vary the sampling steps.
-As seen in \Cref{fig:molgen_analysis} (left), \textbf{LFlexMDM shows consistent and significant improvement over FlexMDM in quality and validity at all sampling budgets}. \footnote{Results with additional nucleus-sampling $p$ values, as well as a shared-backbone implemenetation, are provided in \cref{tab:full_molgen_denovo_results}.} \end{itemize}
+We evaluate on \denovo{} generation by sampling 1000 molecules unconditionally from the trained models with sampling budget of 1024 steps and repeat the evaluation 5 times with different random seeds.
+We compute the metrics of \textbf{validity}, \textbf{uniqueness}, \textbf{diversity}, and \textbf{quality}.
+Appendix~\ref{app:experiments:molgen:denovo} provides more details about the metrics, sampling protocol and baseline settings. \Cref{tab:molgen_denovo_results} shows the results, and we provide a detailed analysis below.

+\looseness=-1 \xhdr{Fixed window vs. variable length}:~ For MDM, following \citet{lee2025genmol} we sample the lengths of the masked chunks from the ZINC250k distribution even for \denovo{} generation.
+However, for FlexMDM and \OursShort{}, we perform completely unconstrained generation starting from a blank canvas.
+This highlights the advantage of working with a variable-length model.